isp223/isp223.github.io/index.md

 ## About Me

 My name is Isabel Prado.
 I was born and raised in Guatemala.
-I am currently pursuing a Bachelor of Science degree in Business and Economics at Lehigh University in Bethlehem, PA, with an expected graduation date of May 2023.
+I am currently pursuing a Bachelor of Science degree in Business and Economics at Lehigh University in Bethlehem, PA, I am graduating on May 2023.
 I am double majoring in Finance and Business Analytics and have also chosen to pursue a double minor in Engineering and Business Information Systems.

 Through my coursework, I have gained knowledge in a variety of business-related areas, including Investments, Security Analysis & Portfolio, Financial Accounting, and Predictive Analytics in Business.
 These courses have provided me with a solid understanding of financial concepts, such as investment strategies, financial statement analysis, and data analytics.